hattan/azdo-github-issues/README.md

 This extension contains a task to be used in an Azure DevOps Build Pipeline.
 This task checks the build status and if a build fails creates a GitHub issue in the designated repo.
 When the build is fixed, the task automatically closes the issue.

+**This task only creates one issue per branch.
+If the same branch is failing consistently, it will not generate another issue.**

-Note: This task only impacts failed or previously failing builds.
+**This task only impacts failed or previously failing builds.**

 Look at [overview.md](overview.md) for more information